Local Government Structure

 Hertfordshire County Council is controlled by the Conservatives, who regained power in 1999 from a Labour-led alliance with the Liberal Democrats.
 The 2013 election increased Labour representation on the council from two to 15, but this was reduced to nine in 2017.
 In the North East Hertfordshire constituency, we have no county councillors, having lost Letchworth North by a narrow margin in 2017.
 The number of Labour councillors increased to ten as a result of a by-election in 2018.

-There is a Hertfordshire Labour Campaign Forum, to which representatives are sent from all the constituency parties in the county.
-The Campaign Forum organizes the selection of candidates for the County Council election which is held every four years.
+There is a Hertfordshire County Labour Party local government committee, to which representatives are sent from all the constituency parties in the county.
+This committee organizes the selection of candidates for the County Council election which is held every four years.
 The next election will be in May 2021.

 Labour group spokespersons are listed on the Councillors webpage.

 Most of the constituency is in the area of the North Hertfordshire District Council (NHDC).
 The Letchworth Town, Baldock and District and Royston and District branches are all in the NHDC area.

 There are 16 Labour and Co-operative councillors, eight representing wards within the constituency - Letchworth Wilbury (2), Letchworth Grange (2), Letchworth East (2) and Letchworth South East (2) - and eight other Labour and Co-operative councillors from wards outside the constituency.
 For contact details of our eight councillors, click on Councillors.

-There is a North Hertfordshire District Labour Party local campaign forum, with representatives from the two constituency parties in the North Herts district.
+There is a North Hertfordshire District Labour Party local government committee, with representatives from the two constituency parties in the North Herts district.

 Elections in North Hertfordshire are on a rolling basis, with elections every year, except the year of the County Council elections.
 Normally, one-third of the councillors are up for election each time.